-Psychologists are responsible for the appropriate selection, application, interpretation, and use of assessment instruments, whether they score and interpret such tests themselves or use automated or other services [see EPPCC Standard 9.09(c)].
+Psychologists are responsible for the appropriate selection, application, interpretation, and use of assessment instruments, whether they score and interpret such tests themselves or use automated or other services [see APA EPPCC Standard 9.09(c)].
 This requires an advanced level of expertise in the understanding and interpretation of the assessment instruments used in their screening protocol, particularly as applied to peace officer evaluations.
 In addition to understanding an instrument's overall validity and reliability evidence, a psychologist must understand which scales are valid predictors of job-relevant behaviors and/or traits and which are not, the levels or elevations at which valid inferences can be made, and any limitations to their predictive or inferential validity.
+This necessitates considerable familiarity with the published literature or use of computer-based interpretive reports that link test scores to job-relevant correlates and inferences supported by the literature.